 Thesis/Dissertation Writing Series: Selecting a Thesis Committee

-Our editors offer tips in selecting your thesis committee
+Tips for selecting your thesis committee

 What is a thesis committee?

 A thesis committee is a group of people, usually professors, who supervise a student's work and work closely with that student to answer questions and provide advice.
 A thesis committee may also act as the examining committee at a thesis defence.
 In most departments in North America, it is common for the thesis committee to consist of a principal supervisor and two (possibly three) other experts in your field of study.
 Typically, one member of the thesis committee must be a professor in a different department from that of the student.